TuringBitChain/Document/A short statement to microvisionchain participants.md

-# A short statement to microvisionchain participants:
+# A short statement to MicroVisionChain participants:

 The MVC chain published by microvisionchain.com has undergone several changes in the release scheme, and several Chinese people were eventually responsible for it.
 It has some serious origin problems：